david-martin/proposals/metrics/default-mobile-app-metrics.md

 - ElasticSearch: high memory usage
 - InfluxDB: time series data only
 - MongoDB: no support on Grafana, poor time series support

+In order to provide flexibility, we are going to use semi-structured tables in Postgres with JSONB columns for time series data.
+For the data that we need to maintain, we will use regular SQL tables.

 ## Grafana vs others